jpmallette/appleStoreScraper/README.md

 STEP 1 : SOURCE FILES AND CHANGE DIRECTORY

 Before extracting, I strongly recommand to source the mainFonction.R File.
-Don't forget to change the directories in the file!
+Don't forget to change the directories in the topAppChartsScraper.R!

 * source("mainFonctions.R")

-STEP 2 : SCRAPE THE TOPAPPCHARTS WEBSITE
+STEP 2 : SCRAPE THE TOPAPPCHARTS WEBSITE with the topAppChartsScraper.R file.

-You can scrape any category found in the http://www.topappcharts.com/ website.
+With this function, you can scrape any category found in the http://www.topappcharts.com/ website.
 To give an example, suppose you want to extract the data found in the Books category.
 Simply execute the following line of code.